 Rubber keeps the water out, glove liners keep the heat in.
 There are many glove liners on the market in all sizes and thicknesses and what you will wear will usually depend on the water temperature you plan to dive in.

-Yes.
 Some wet gloves are great but with your hands being in contact with the water they will cool faster, eventually feeling numb which reduces dexterity and renders your hands almost useless!
 (Many Tech Diving agencies also recommend dry gloves for this reason and take advantage of the extended dive times they offer).
 Also, when removing your wet gloves between dives, your wet hands will take an long time to rewarm.
 That is if they manage to rewarm at all!
 When removing dry gloves between dives, your hands are as dry as they were when you started and rewarm quickly.
 Being able to use your hands between dives comes in extremely useful for changing tanks and getting your gear ready for your next dive!

 If you are a diver who wants to enjoy the UKs colder months or enjoys diving in colder water abroad, installing dry gloves is a must and something you won’t regret.
 If you are ready to take the plunge and get the feeling back in your fingers this diving season, come speak to the guys at Scuba Leeds to find a solution that is right for you.